-The Compliance Officer is also responsible for monitoring Firm staff's personal account dealing.
+The Compliance Officer is also responsible for monitoring Firm staff's personal account dealing and reviewing personal account dealing requests from ARs' nominated senior managers.

 The nominated senior managers at each AR are responsible for monitoring personal account dealing within their ARs and raising any questions or concerns with their Primary Contact or the Firm's Compliance Officer.